pantheon-systems/documentation/source/content/guides/wordpress-pantheon/06-wp-optimization.md

     - Minimize your Autoloaded data in WordPress to reduce your cache size.

-1. Update PHP with Opcode cache
+1. Update Your PHP Version

-    - Keep your PHP up-to-date and use the built-in Opcache to reduce CPU load.
+    - Keep your [PHP version](/php-versions#all-php-versions) up-to-date to reduce CPU load.

 1. Use persistent Object Cache

-    - Reduce the load on your database and CPU overhead with [Object Cache](/object-cache) (included in Pantheon accounts).
+    - Reduce the load on your database and CPU overhead with [Object Cache](/object-cache) (included in all [Pantheon accounts](/site-plans-faq#plan-resources) above Basic).

 1. Implement reverse proxy page cache